A Walk Through Tokyo's Kitchen Knife District Kappabashi

 Safely transporting your new Japanese kitchen knife home

 After you purchase your new Japanese kitchen knife, you'll want to make sure it's sealed tightly in its box for transport home.
-The merchant will be able to wrap and seal the knife for you.
+The merchant will wrap and seal the knife for you.
+It is very important to know the laws about carrying knives in Japan.
+Please read our detailed post on Japanese knife laws here.
 At the time of purchase, ask about any special care instructions for your new kitchen knife.
 Depending on the finish of the steel, you may need to clean and oil the knife regularly to prevent rust from forming.

 Most high quality Japanese chef's knives come in a sturdy box with the brand name and warranty card.
 Keep this box both as a souvenir and a way to deal with any future returns or warranty redemptions.
 If you take care of your knife, it's unlikely anything will ever go wrong with it.